EshaanManchanda/QR-Code-Generator/README.md

 - **Customization Options**:
   - Choose foreground and background colors
   - Adjust QR code size and border
+  - Upload a logo and specify its position
+  - Select download image size and format (PNG, SVG, PDF)
   - Name and organize your QR codes
 - **Multiple Export Formats**: Download QR codes as PNG, SVG, or PDF
 - **User Profile & Preferences**: